MarekSchiffer/Vector/Readme.md

 ## Acknowledgements:
-The header file as well as the function names are written by Jerry Cain @Stanford University.
+The header file as well as the function names are written by Jerry Cain @Stanford University. <br>
 I just implemented the functions.
 The vecotortest script is entirely written by Jerry Cain. <br>
 I hope that makes sense to people ;).
 # General:
 The term vector is a horrible choice for what is essential a dynamically allocated array.
 Alternatively the term ListArray is also often used.
-The difference to an ordinarray array is that if you put something at it's place, it stays there. a[7]= 23; is not affected by a[4]=12;
-unless it's actively taken care of.
+The difference to an ordinarray array is that if you put something at it's place, it stays there. `a[7]= 23;` is not affected by `a[4]=11;` unless it's actively taken care of.
 The same does not hold true for a vector.
-The insertion of a[4]=12, here VectorInsert(&vector,&pos,4), will effect the position of all elements behind it.
-The equivalent when using a Vector is the replace function, i.e. a[4]=12 is the same as VectorReplace(&vector,&pos,4); <br>
+The insertion of `a[4]=11;`, here `VectorInsert(&vector,&pos,4)`, will effect the position of all elements behind it.
+The equivalent when using a Vector is the replace function, i.e.
+`a[4]=11;` is the same as VectorReplace(&vector,&pos,4); <br>

 Of course this behaviour is often desired and greatly missed when using a standard array.
 The same goes for deletion.
-There are never holes in a vector or undesired already removed elements which may happen with a standard array if no extra care is taken.  <br>
+There are never holes in a vector or undesired, already removed elements which may happen with a standard array if no extra care is taken.  <br>

-The blatant advantage of using a vector is the possibility to dynamically adjust it's size.
+The significant advantage of using a vector is the ability to dynamically adjust its size.
-This adjustment, based on the reallocation, is organized on the initial size times two policy.
+This adjustment, based on reallocation, follows the policy of doubling the initial size.
-The vector has therefore pretty much the same performance as a classic array.
-The only difference being it allocated on the heap, not on the stack. <br>
+Therefore, the vector has pretty much the same performance as a classic array, with the only difference being that it is allocated on the heap, not on the stack.  <br>

 The provided functions include: <br>
 |   Function            | Time | Description                                                 |